xuankimtran/docs-1/pages/katalon-studio/docs/webui-verify-element-not-in-viewport.md

 Example
 -------

-You want to verify 'Make Appointment'  button is not visible in the current viewport.
+You want to verify that the 'Make Appointment' button is not visible in the current viewport.

 ```groovy
 import static com.kms.katalon.core.checkpoint.CheckpointFactory.findCheckpoint